 Find Great Eastern Trading Company at 49 River Street in Cambridge, 258 Highland Avenue in Malden, and 236 Pearl Street in Somerville.

-6. 40 South Street, Jamaica Plain
+5. 40 South Street, Jamaica Plain

 40 South Street is great thrifting gem, with a fun and a down-to-earth vibe.
-Formerly called Gumshoe, this shop has been in business for 30 years, and its vintage collection is perfectly curated as a result.
+Formerly called Gumshoe, this shop has been in business for over 30 years, and its vintage collection is perfectly curated as a result.
 The aesthetic here is more punk, which means you’ll be able to find killer vintage tees and bold statement shirts galore!

 Find it at 40 South Street in Jamaica Plain.

-7. Georgia’s Closet
+6. Georgia’s Closet

 New to Boston’s thrifting scene, Georgia’s Closet is a mobile thrift shop known for designer goods and steal prices!
 The mobile shop hails from a local teacher and has hosted several pop-up shopping brunches around the city.
 Learn more about Georgia’s Closet here and find the latest pop-ups on Instagram.